nchowes/nchowes/README.md

 - 👀 I'm an applied scientist and consultant with fifteen years industry experience in data science and machine learning deployment.

-- 🌱 Domain expertise in geophysics and geoscience; committed to continuous learning and improvement; consulted for clients in the energy, extraction, medical, manufacturing, semiconductor industries, and governmental agencies.
+- 🌱 Domain expertise in geophysics and geoscience; committed to continuous learning and improvement; consulted for clients in energy, extraction, medical, manufacturing, semiconductor industries, and governmental agencies.

 - 📫 Find my resume, and get in contact here :point_right: [My Website](https://www.nchowes.com)